devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step6.md

 ### Remove Directory

 To remove a directory we use rmdircommand in lunux.
+Removing directories also deletes all the files that the directory holds